 Like every country, Israel has hostels.
 Unlike every country, some of the hostels in Israel are really quite special, whether it be their location, their philosophy, or simply the service they are offering.
 These are places that embrace travel and go further than simply offering accommodation.
 They act as a place for travelers to meet, to talk, to share wisdom and stories, and hostels which are run by people passionate about showing their guests their homeland and giving them a unique experience that, by staying in more luxurious accommodation, would be diluted.
 This article showcase the best hostels in Israel.
 It started as a list of five, but as Israel’s buoyant hostel scene has seen more great hostels open, has grown to a longer list.

-Best for Jerusalem: Post Hostel, Jerusalem
+Best for Jerusalem: cinema Hostel, Jerusalem

 Best for the Negev: The Green Backpackers, Mitzpe Ramon

 The Ramon Crater is one of the highlights of the Negev Desert in southern Israel, a large crater in the landscape created by the power of water erosion thousands of years ago when oceans covered the area.
 Only one town, Mitzpe Ramon, overlooks this natural wonder, and The Green Backpackers Hostel is there.
-Run by two tour guides who love this land and love to show it to their guests, The Green Backpackers is an eco-friendly hostel, with a well renowned atmosphere and a great selection of activities and events.
+Run by two tour guides who love this land and love to show it to their guests, The Green Backpackers is an eco-friendly hostel, with a renowned atmosphere and a great selection of activities and events.

 Best in the Golan Heights: Golan Heights Hostel, Odem